Oyekunle-Mark/prime-multiplicator/README.md

 You probably should not enter an arbitrarily large table size for performance reason.

+## Deploy

+This web application is deployed on netlify and can be found [here](https://prime-multiplicator.netlify.com/)

 ## Available Scripts

 In the project directory, you can run: